Logging#

 -

-You'll see a pop-up window that says "Select your tenant."
+You'll see a pop-up window that says, "Select your tenant."
 Select "choose from custom," select your tenant, and click "confirm."

 Real time container logs via Lagoon CLI#

-logs for a Lagoon service using the Lagoon CLI logs command.
+It is possible to view a live stream of container logs for a Lagoon service using the Lagoon CLI logs command.

 Check the linked command documentation for additional flags that it may support.

-logs for the specified service from the currently running pods in the cluster, and the --follow
+This command will show you container logs for the specified service from the currently running pods in the cluster, and the --follow flag will stream logs in real time.

 This feature is useful for diagnosing an issue without having to access the logging dashboard.